‘My election is a slap in the faces of anti-immigrant, far-rightists,' says US’ first Turkish mayor

 Nalan Koçak – ISTANBUL

 Tayfun Selen is the first Turkish-origin mayor elected in the U.S., set to run a township in the state of New Jersey after being sworn in on Jan.
-4. “My election is a slap in the faces of far-rightist Americans,” the Republican has told Hürriyet Daily News.
+4. “My election is a slap in the faces of anti-immigrant, far-rightist Americans,” the Republican has told Hürriyet Daily News.

 Selen spoke of his 22-year-long journey from being an immigrant to running the corridors of political halls.
 “I graduated from Istanbul Technical University’s Department of Architecture then immigrated to the United States in 1996.
 I had no money, did not speak proper English.
 I came here like Don Quixote.
 I worked in a gas station for nearly eight months.
 Then I found a humble job in an architecture office but progressed quickly in my career,” he said on Jan.
 9.